avantrec/soco-cli/README.md

 ### Description

-Interactive shell mode is a new feature, which creates a SoCo-CLI command line session for entering `sonos` commands.
-Compared to using individual `sonos` invocations, using the shell is faster and requires less typing.
+Interactive shell mode creates a SoCo-CLI command line session for entering `sonos` commands.
+Compared to using individual `sonos` invocations, using the shell is faster to perform operations, and requires less typing.

 Most `sonos` actions are accepted, except for the `loop` actions.
 Multiple actions can be submitted on a single command line using the ` : ` separator.